Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 * Current Cogs
   * About
     * !about - Bot Information and Statistics
-    * !uptime - Shows the uptime of the bot
-    * !get_webhooks - Get or create a webhook for the current channel and DM it to the requestor
-    * !new_channel [category id] [channel name] - Create a new channel and close it to public access
-    * !add_role [channel name] [role name] - Add a role to a channel
-    * !rem_role [channel name] [role name] - Remove a role from a channel
   * Auth
-    * !auth - A direct link to the Auth Install to catch users familiar with other bots.
+    * !auth or /auth - A direct link to the Auth Install to catch users familiar with other bots.
-    * !orphans - Returns a list of users on this server without a matched AA account.
-  * !timers - The next upcoming timer
   * Members
-    * !lookup - Fetch a users Main, Affiliation, State, Groups and linked characters from any character.
+    * !lookup [search string] - Fetch a users Main, Affiliation, State, Groups and linked characters from any character.
     * !altcorp [search string] - search for users with characters in an altcorp
   * Remind
     * !remindme [5s/m/h/d text] - Sets a simple non-persistent reminder timer when the bot will respond with the text